masazone/CLionArduinoPlugin/src/com/vladsch/clionarduinoplugin/resources/README.rst.md

 ### Mac Serial Terminals

-On Mac the easiest way to get a Serial Terminal is to use the `screen` terminal emulator.
+On Mac the easiest way to get a Serial Terminal is to use the `screen` serial emulator.
 To start a `screen` serial session:

 ```
 screen /dev/tty.usbmodemXXX
 ```

-Where `/dev/tty.usbmodemXXX` is the terminal device.
+Where `/dev/tty.usbmodemXXX` is the serial device.
 To exit press `C-a C-\`.

 CMake configuration example: